LightViper/roblox-portfolio/README.md

 My timezone is UTC+10 and I live in Queensland, Australia.

-I primarily use Discord to communicate, and I use my microphone.
-However I'm open to other platforms such as TeamSpeak or Skype, and I'm also willing to type to communicate.
+I primarily use Discord to communicate, however I'm open to other platforms such as TeamSpeak or Skype.

 ## Knowledge: